 The other day I made the tough decision to say goodbye to one of the edible squash in the bowl.

-As hard as it was, I switched on the oven, pulled out my knife and cutting board and stopped agonizing over my choice.
+Even though it was tough to say goodbye, I switched on the oven, pulled out my knife and cutting board and stopped agonizing over my choice.

 Was I just going to let it eventually rot on the bowl?
 Of course not!